 There is plenty to think about when moving, not least of all everything that needs to be packed.
-If you’re wondering how to pack a TV for moving, you’ve come to the right place.
+If you’re wondering how to pack your TV for moving, you’ve come to the right place.
 Follow our simple steps to carefully start packing a TV for a move.
 Read on to find out how to pack a TV for moving day.

 Packing TV for Moving